eksctl-io/eksctl/userdocs/src/usage/fargate-support.md

   easier to migrate existing pods on a cluster to Fargate.
 - Selector to define which pods should run on Fargate.
 This is composed by a `namespace` and `labels`.

-When the profile is not specified but support for Fargate is enabled with `--fargate` a default Fargate profile is created.
-This profile targets the `default` and the `kube-system` namespaces so pods in those namespaces will run on Fargate.

 The Fargate profile that was created can be checked with the following command: